Help! Why Don’t Edibles Get Me High?

 Medically reviewed by Dr. Brian Kessler, MD

 Edibles are one of the most popular ways to use cannabis.
 They’re a convenient and discreet way to use cannabis that fuses the effects you’re looking for with food you enjoy.
 Plus, they provide a healthier alternative to smoking for many consumers.
-Sometimes, though, a consumer is expecting a relaxing night with their favorite edible only to end up feeling no effects.
+Sometimes, a consumer expects a relaxing night with their favorite edible but feels no effects.

-Keep scrolling to find out why edibles may not be working for you and what you can do about it.
+Keep scrolling to discover why edibles may not work for you and what you can do about it.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.